avijaira/CarND-Advanced-Lane-Lines/WRITEUP.md

 #### 1. Apply distortion correction to raw images.

 The code for this step is contained in the following script: `video_gen.py`.
 Reading the saved camera matrix and distortion coefficients between lines: `8-10`.
-Applying distortion correction in line: `75`.
+Distortion correction is applied to input images on line: `75`.

 Test Image: ![alt text][image3]
 Undistorted Test Image: ![alt text][image4]